 Since 2013, Drug Free Sport has granted more than $28,000 in continuing education funds toward certified athletic trainers in high schools, colleges, and universities across the United States.
 Applications for the $1,000 awards have closed for this year.
-Winners are announced the week of April 29, with awards made payable to the employing educational institution or non-for-profit entity and the certified athletic trainer.
+Winners were announced the week of April 29, with awards made payable to the employing educational institution or non-for-profit entity and the certified athletic trainer.
 The judging committee for the awards is comprised of a diverse group of sport drug testing professionals and certified athletic trainers, including two former award recipients.

 – Lauren Ey, Head Athletic Trainer, The Catholic High School of Baltimore; Continuing Education Award winner